Esophageal cancer: Helicobacter pylori

+Other risk factors for esophageal adenocarcinoma

 Female hormones may also have a protective effect, as EAC is not only much less common in women but develops later in life, by an average of 20 years.
 Although studies of many reproductive factors have not produced a clear picture, risk seems to decline for the mother in line with prolonged periods of breastfeeding.

 Tobacco smoking increases risk, but the effect in esophageal adenocarcinoma is slight compared to that in squamous cell carcinoma, and alcohol has not been demonstrated to be a cause.